epreston/renderlayer/packages/renderlayer/README.md

 [![NPM version][npm-badge]][npm-url]
 [![License][license-badge]][license-url]

-renderlayer is number of associated packages that can be used in any combination.
-They and define minimum dependencies between each other for the smallest possible builds.
+renderlayer is a number of associated packages that can be used in any combination.
+They define minimum dependencies between each other for the smallest possible builds.

 ## References